OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

+## How to install Bicep CLI?

+Please refer to [the official website](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#install-manually) to install the supported versions: `Bicep CLI v4 `.

+**NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

 ## NodeNotFound
 ### Notification Message
 > Cannot find Node.js.
 Teams Toolkit requires Node.js; the recommended version is v14.